 Dominic’s day starts at 3:30AM, he heads to swim practice, works a full day and then starts on his school work.
 Many nights he will have virtual meetings with his 5-person group from class, which helps him feel connected.
 He advises that there is a lot of group work in the MBA program and his group has established a good system, that includes frequent meetings, assigning a group lead and using Google Docs, to ensure everyone does their part.

 This is Dominic’s first online-only learning experience.
 He enjoys how sequential the program is and that he is in a cohort, so has the same group of classmates throughout the program.
-The intense 5 week sessions, followed by a week off, allow him to plan ahead and know exactly when he’ll have a break.
 He likes the discussion boards because they help him understand different perspectives and he loves that the professors go out of their way to encourage dialogue between classmates and to make sure everyone understands concepts.

 “With an online program you really need to have focus and drive.
 There is no professor to lecture you, and no where you have to physically be, it’s 100% on you.
 Online learning has a lot of advantages.
 My schedule is very busy and having the ability to watch the lectures whenever I want makes me successful in this program.”